Palindrome (Fargo): Plot

 With her condition worsening, Betsy (Cristin Milioti) narrates how she feels her family's life will go on after her death.
 She views the world changing through the years and how Lou (Patrick Wilson) grows up with Molly.
 She also sees a vision where an older Lou (Keith Carradine) visits a fully grown up Molly (Allison Tolman), her husband Gus Grimly (Colin Hanks) and her step-daughter Greta (Joey King), also revealing that Molly and Gus had a son together.

 After the massacre at the motel, Ed (Jesse Plemons) and Peggy (Kirsten Dunst) flee from Hanzee (Zahn McClarnon), who shoots Ed in the back.
 They make their way through a supermarket and lock themselves in a meat locker.
 Wounded and heavily bleeding, Ed laments that their relationship won't make it through this.
 Meanwhile, Milligan (Bokeem Woodbine) arrives at the Gerhardt house and allows the maid to leave with the family car and money.
 Ricky G (Ryan O'Nan) shows up at the farm, intending to rob the money but is ambushed by Milligan and Gale Kitchen (Brad Mann).
-Ricky tries to reach his gun but is quickly killed by Gale.
+Ricky tries to reach his gun but is quickly shot by Gale and left to bleed.

-Hanzee reaches the locker, which has been locked from the inside with an icepick.
+Hanzee reaches the locker, which has been locked from the inside with a knife sharpening steel.
 As smoke starts getting into the locker due to a fire he created, Peggy tries to calm herself until she realizes that Ed has lost consciousness.
 She then pulls out the icepick, intending to fight Hanzee.
 She opens the door, only to discover Lou and Schmidt (Keir O'Donnell).
 The smoke was a product of a mental breakdown that mirrored a movie she previously watched in the cabin; Hanzee never entered the supermarket but Ed died from his blood loss.
 Peggy is then arrested and driven to Minnesota by Lou.

-In Bismarck, North Dakota, With the police looking for him, Hanzee meets with a handler at a park.
-The handler gives him a new identity as "Tripoli", (Note: Previously seen in the first season, portrayed by Mark Acheson.) also intending to get a plastic surgery to avoid recognition and start a new organization to fight Kansas City.
+In Bismarck, North Dakota, with the police looking for him, Hanzee meets with a handler at a park.
+The handler gives him a new identity as "Tripoli", (Note: Previously seen in the first season, portrayed by Mark Acheson.) also intending to get plastic surgery to avoid recognition and start a new organization to fight Kansas City.
 He then saves two kids (Note: Identified as young Mr. Wrench and Mr. Numbers.) from bullies.
 Milligan meets with his boss, Hamish Broker (Adam Arkin), who is impressed by his actions.
 He is then promoted, but working as part of the accounting department in a small office, much to his chagrin.

 Hank (Ted Danson) visits Lou and Betsy for dinner, with both Hank and Lou questioning how to even report the UFO.
 When Betsy questions him about the strange symbol drawings in his study room, Hank claims that it was used as a universal language, which helped him after his wife died.
 The episode ends as the family goes to sleep.